salvadornm/cerisse/docs/setup.md

 \frac{\partial U}{\partial t} = \mbox{RHS}(U)
 $$

-Here, $$U$$ represents a vector of conserved variables, while $$\mbox{RHS}(U)$$ is a general term that includes contributions from Euler terms, viscous terms, and source terms.
-Any changes to this file require the code to be recompiled (by running `make`).
-The tab [PROB](prob.md) explaisn in detail the confiuguration of this file.
+Here, $$U$$ represents a vector of conserved variables, while $$\mbox{RHS}(U)$$ is a general term that includes contributions from convectie(Euler) terms, viscous terms, and source terms.
+Any changes to this file require the code to recompile (by running `make`).
+The tab [PROB](prob.md) explains in detail the configuration of this file.

 ## Compiler options

-The second part is defiend in the `GNUMakefile` file.
-The file controls general compiler options, as well as dimensions of the problem, precision and hard-coded chemistry options (if PelePhysics used).
-Some of these options are pased to _**AMREX**_, to ensure that only the required memory will be used as well as ensure faster run times.
-This file would probably be changed only once for every new problem.
-Any changes to this file require the code to be recompiled from scratch (by running `make clean` and then `make` ).
+The second  configuration file is the `GNUMakefile`.
+This file controls general compiler options, as well as dimensions of the problem, precision and chemistry options (if **PelePhysics** used).
+Some of these options are pased to **AMReX**, to ensure that only the required memory will be used and therefore faster run times.
+This file should probably be changed only once for every new problem.
+Any changes to this file require the code to be recompiled from *scratch* (by running `make clean` and then `make` ).

 ## Control parameters

-The third part is the `input` file that covers the size of the problem, gris, time-stepping, output files.
+The third file is the `input` file that defines the size of the problem, gris, time-stepping, output files.
 This file is assumed to be modifed often and does not require recompiling.
+Details in here.